Megagig/pharma-care-saas/Implementation/PRICING_PAGE_REDESIGN_COMPLETE.md

 **🎉 PRICING PAGE REDESIGN COMPLETE! 🎉**

 All features have been implemented, tested, and documented.
-The system is production-ready and provides a modern, flexible pricing management solution for PharmaCare SaaS.
+The system is production-ready and provides a modern, flexible pricing management solution for PharmaPilot SaaS.